MelvinLoos/melvinloos.nl/blog/placeholder.md

 > **Web development** is the work involved in developing a [website](https://en.wikipedia.org/wiki/Website "Website") for the [Internet](https://en.wikipedia.org/wiki/Internet "Internet") ([World Wide Web](https://en.wikipedia.org/wiki/World_Wide_Web "World Wide Web")) or an [intranet](https://en.wikipedia.org/wiki/Intranet "Intranet") (a private network).[\[1\]](https://en.wikipedia.org/wiki/Web_development#cite_note-1) Web development can range from developing a simple single [static page](https://en.wikipedia.org/wiki/Static_web_page "Static web page") of [plain text](https://en.wikipedia.org/wiki/Plain_text "Plain text") to complex web-based [internet applications](https://en.wikipedia.org/wiki/Internet_application "Internet application") (web apps), [electronic businesses](https://en.wikipedia.org/wiki/Electronic_business "Electronic business"), and [social network services](https://en.wikipedia.org/wiki/Social_network_service "Social network service").

 As you can probably understand, especially if you read the rest of the article, it can become rather complex.
-Don't worry we will start with the simplest variant, a static page.
+But don't worry we will start with the simplest variant, a static page.

-When looking at a static page the following happens when you open a website with static content (like this website :D).
+When looking at a static page the following happens when you open a website with static content (like this website 😁).

 ```mermaid
 graph TD
     User -->|requests website in| browser[Web browser] -->|connects to server| Server -->|retrieves| files([HTML & CSS files])
 ```

----
+***

 ```mermaid
 graph TD